Coleen Stevens Porcher

 “4CS is a tremendous service that helps working families learn to help themselves.”
 Mr. Walter says.

-Beth Marmolejos: Executive Advisor IT account Manager, Anthem, and New York, 3/22 2016
+Beth Marmolejos: Executive Advisor IT Account Manager, Anthem, New York, 3/22 2016

 Beth Marmolejos has a full plate, professionally, personally, and in community service.
 But a chance meeting with a manager of 4CS of Passaic County, Inc. convinced her she had room for one more activity–being on the non-profit’s Board of Directors.